antoinevastel/antoinevastel.github.io/_posts/2017-01-3-simulated-annealing.md

 ---
 layout: post
 title: Simulated annealing
-categories: [Machine learning]
+categories: [Optimization]
-tags: [Python, Scikit learn, pandas]
+tags: [Python, Optimization]
-description: Presentation of simulated annealing technique applied to traveling salesman problem.
+description: Presentation of the simulated annealing technique applied to traveling salesman problem.
 ---

 Simulated annealing is an optimisation metaheuristic whose goal is to find the global minimum/maximum of a function in a large search space.